Frequently Asked Questions

 Twelve hours later, we heat up the ovens, roll out the loaves, score them with a blade (draw the fancy patterns on top) and bake them at a blistering 500°F for 45 minutes.

 Baking sourdough is a fascinating skill with endless variations to explore.
-Let us know if you have any more detailed questions, and we'll be happy to talk about it for hours!
+Let us know if you have questions on any of the details, and we'll be happy to talk about it for hours!